vlang/vab/docs/docs.md

 code is generated to support V's graphical backend (`gg`/`sokol.app`) - this means that V will take control of the window opening and acceleration context.

-Sometimes you want your code to compile for other frameworks like e.g. RayLib or SDL2 in this case you'll need the former, `-d no_sokol_app` flag.
+Sometimes you want your code to compile for other frameworks like e.g. RayLib or SDL in this case you'll need the former, `-d no_sokol_app` flag.
-This makes sure that V doesn't take control of the initial window opening process leading the way for e.g. SDL2 or RayLib to control it instead.
+This makes sure that V doesn't take control of the initial window opening process leading the way for e.g. SDL or RayLib to control it instead.

 If you want to do this *programmatically* you can use the following V code to use `vab` to produce it.